jaegz/seejaeger/src/pages/blog/2019-03-05-interview-prep-strings.md

 ---
 templateKey: blog-post
-title: 'Interview Prep: String Reversal & Palindromes'
+title: 'Interview Prep: Reversals & Palindromes'
 date: 2019-03-05T20:06:10.853Z
 description: >-
-  A collection of common String manipulations to practice while preparing for a technical interview.
+  A collection of common reversal manipulations to practice while preparing for a technical interview.
 Useful for the following roles: Frontend Engineer, Frontend Developer, Full Stack Developer, Full Stack Engineer, Software Engineer, Etc. Keep in mind that these are not the only solutions.
 tags:
+  - interviews
-  - interview
+  - algorithms
 ---
 **String Reversal**